 A Complete Guide to Sailing, Cruising and Flying to Wallis and Futuna

-Youâve seen the stunning pictures of turquoise lagoons, lush volcanic landscapes and white-sand beaches edging quiet Pacific waters; now you just need to figure out how to get to paradiseâŠ
+You’ve seen the stunning pictures of turquoise lagoons, lush volcanic landscapes and white-sand beaches edging quiet Pacific waters; now you just need to figure out how to get to paradise…

-Wallis and Futuna LINK#TT064 is a French overseas collectivity made up of three main islands, Wallis (Uvea), Futuna and Alofi, located in the South Pacific between Fiji, Samoa and Tonga.
+Wallis and Futuna is a French overseas collectivity made up of three main islands, Wallis (Uvea), Futuna and Alofi, located in the South Pacific between Fiji, Samoa and Tonga.
 To dive deeper into the geography, check out Where is Wallis and Futuna Located?

-Needless to say, the location of Wallis and Futuna is remote, so you can be forgiven for asking: âHow the hell do you get there!?â Weâre here to lay out all of your options in this complete guide on how to get to Wallis and Futuna.
+Needless to say, the location of Wallis and Futuna is remote, so you can be forgiven for asking: “How the hell do you get there!?”
+We’re here to lay out all of your options in this complete guide on how to get to Wallis and Futuna.

 5 Quick Tips for Getting to Wallis and Futuna

-Planning a trip to the beautiful islands of Wallis and Futuna?
-Get ready for a truly off-the-beaten-path adventure in the South Pacific!
 Here are five essential tips to help ensure a smooth journey to this remote and culturally rich destination.

-- Check visa requirements in advance.
-As a French overseas collectivity, entry rules may differ from mainland France depending on your nationality.
+1. Check visa requirements in advance.
+As a French overseas collectivity, entry rules differ from mainland France depending on your nationality.

 And ensure you do the appropriate paperwork before your arrival, as outlined in What Documents Do I Need to Travel to Wallis & Futuna?